Doctors of HMRI

 The doctors of HMRI have trained at the most well known and recognized centers for retinal research in the world, bringing back the finest expertise in retinal disease to Hawaii.
 The expertise here at HMRI and the qualifications of its doctors would be welcomed at leading retina programs and Eye Institutes anywhere in the nation, but these doctors and their research team have chosen to live in Hawaii and to make HMRI a respected and impactful retina research program recognized now throughout the world.

-Dr. Sarah Read earned her Bachelor of Science degree from New York University College of Arts and Sciences and graduated Summa Cum Laude as a member of the Phi Beta Kappa honor society.
+Dr. Sarah Read is Assistant Medical Director of the Hawaii Macula and Retina Institute.
+She earned her Bachelor of Science degree from New York University College of Arts and Sciences and graduated Summa Cum Laude as a member of the Phi Beta Kappa honor society.
 She received her M.D. from Tufts University, where she graduated at the top of her class with Alpha Omega Alpha distinction.
 During medical school, she received numerous awards including the American Women’s Association for academic achievement.
 While at Tuft’s University, she also completed a PhD sponsored by the National Institute of Health developing novel gene therapies in the treatment of retinal diseases.

 She completed her ophthalmology residency at Bascom Palmer Eye Institute in Miami, Florida, the number one residency and eye hospital in the country.
 While at Bascom Palmer Eye Institute, she was selected as Chief Resident.
 As Chief Resident, Dr. Read completed a Vitreoretinal fellowship and then served as Director of Ocular Trauma and Chief of Services for the residency program.
 She strongly values the importance of research and teaching, as she continues to pursue the best care for her patients.